SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *She sure is good at this.*

-Rainbow leaned over to Pinkie and whispered, "you know, if Fluttershy made me a dress, I'd wear it.
-I might even be happy," she quietly chuckled.
+Rainbow leaned over to Pinkie and whispered, "You know, if Fluttershy made me a dress, I'd wear it.
+I might even be happy wearing it," she quietly chuckled.

-Pinkie teased in a whisper back, "me and Fluttershy might just do that."
+Pinkie teased in a whisper back, "Me and Fluttershy might just do that."

-Rainbow's face turned to terror before slowly shifting to resigned content, "go ahead, I'll look good in anything."
+Rainbow's face turned to terror before slowly shifting to resigned content.
+"Go ahead, I'll look good in it."

 Pinkie hugged Rainbow, who hugged back.